neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 -----------
 ## The issues with early stage fidelity & resolution

-We ( designers - myself included ) will often want to start with high-fidelity, component screens because **modern design systems make it a little too easy**, and it looks way cool. **But** this can create issues in early stage work:
+We ( designers - myself included ) will often want to start screen designs, using components we have handily available. **Modern design systems make it a little too easy**, and it looks way cool, but we should step back and see the story and journey of our user firxt.

+**Moving too quickly to screens** can create issues in early stage product work:

 - Teams can get distracted on insignificant detail, or "side quests"
 - Early assumptions can become locked in - difficult to back out of
 - Solutions shown appear to be more stated intent, than "open-canvas", collaborative work
+- Pre-built components can narrow your solution space
 - Teams spend time perfecting details that aren't core at the moment
 - The fidelity does not accurately match the maturity of thinking